telerik/xaml-docs/common-localization.md

 ## Resource Keys

-Some of the controls are complex user interface controls (e.g. __RadGridView__, __RadScheduleView__) and their strings for localization are numerous.
-In order to be able to distinguish these resources, an unique identifier called __resource key__, is assigned to each localizable string.
+Some of the controls are complex user interface controls (e.g., __RadGridView__, __RadScheduleView__) and their strings for localization are numerous.
+In order to be able to distinguish these resources, a unique identifier called __resource key__ is assigned to each localizable string.

-On the picture below you can see some resource keys and the strings they are associated with.
+In Figure 3 you can see some resource keys and the strings they are associated with.

 #### __Figure 3: Some of RadGridView's resource keys and their values__

 ![Common_Localization_060](images/Common_Localization_060.png)

->tipFor a full list of __Resource Keys__, check out the __Localization__ topic for the specific control.
+>tipFor a full list of __resource keys__, check out the __Localization__ topic for the specific control.

 ## Localization Using ResourceManager

 If you need to modify the default strings for a chosen language, you can base your localization on the standard resource files.
-For that purpose you will have to create a separate __.resx__ file for each of the languages that your application will support.
+For that purpose, you will have to create a separate __.resx__ file for each of the languages that your application will support.

 Imagine that you want to translate your control, RadGridView for example, into English, German and Dutch.
-For that purpose you will have to add three new resource files to your project:
+You will have to add three new resource files to your project:

 * __GridViewResources.resx__ - this resource file will store the __English(default)__ resources for the grid control.
 Set the __AccessModifier__ property to __Public__.